-Sir Ronald made the world's most prestigious business school sound like a place you go to learn how to become an electrician or a plumber, not a Titan of industry, like him, Steve Schwartzman (below), founder of The Blackstone Group, or my old friend Bela Hatvany.
+Sir Ronald made the world's most prestigious business school sound like a place you go to learn how to become an electrician or a plumber, not a Titan of industry, like him or, fellow Harvard MBA Steve Schwartzman, founder of Blackstone Group.

 To be fair, Ronald said later that he wouldn't have achieved the success he did if he hadn't attended Harvard Business School.
-If you are 18 or 19 at Oxford, studying a subject like PPE, you would have had such a variety of intellectual stimulations.
+If you are eighteen or nineteen at Oxford, studying a subject like PPE, you would have had such a variety of intellectual stimulations.
 But getting an MBA is a much more focused endeavour.

-Below: Steve Schwartzman, CEO & Founder of The Blackstone Group, who set up scholarships with LSE, and Tsinghua University, in China, creating a Master's degree in Global Affairs in 2018.
+Below: Steve Schwartzman, Founder of Blackstone Group.
+Steve set up scholarships with LSE, and Tsinghua University, in China, creating a Master's degree in Global Affairs.

 I'm sceptical of how much millionaires and billionaires can do to alleviate inequality.
-For example, during the Great Depression of the 1930s in the USA, it was government and the leadership of President Roosevelt, not the business community (mainly behind the inept President Hoover), that created a 'New Deal' and provided the population hope in a time of crisis.
+During the Great Depression of the 1930s in the USA, it was government and the leadership of President Roosevelt, not the business community, that created a 'New Deal' that pulled the country out of the economic slump.

-On a macro-level how effective will these initiatives be?
+On a macro-level, I wonder how effective will these initiatives be?
 But I'm still open-minded, and Sir Ronald did make some excellent points, worth considering, on how social investing can benefit society.
-On the strength of this talk, I do intend to read his book, since I also enjoyed his first book, which covers his career progression in Private Equity.

 Is the company a significant polluter, like BP or Shell?
-Or does it have a vision for a greener future, like Tesla, which has seen its share price grow 265% this year?
-His points about how millennials and Generation Y and the new generations coming, care more about values.
-Many of them would not invest in or work for companies that have the values they hold.
+Or does it have a vision for a greener future, like Tesla, which has seen its share price grow 300% this year?